 Radiologic technologists or technicians use x-rays to identify and diagnose medical problems.
-Students interested in these careers might consider a diploma or certificate program in diagnostic radiology.
-Both programs include a combination of lecture-based sessions, lab requirements and hands-on clinical experiences.
-However, diploma programs are often designed for students new to the radiologic technology field, while applicants to certificate programs are usually licensed radiologic technologists seeking specialized training.
+Diploma programs are often designed for students new to the radiologic technology field, while applicants to certificate programs are usually licensed radiologic technologists seeking specialized training.
 Entry to these programs often requires meeting requirements for SAT or ACT scores, as well as a satisfactory score on an admission placement test.
 Previous coursework in chemistry or biology is also typically required.
 Both programs often include clinical work and can lead to professional certification and/or licensure.

 Associate's Degree Programs in Diagnostic Radiology

 Diploma programs in diagnostic radiology are designed to provide students with the knowledge and skills needed to pursue professional positions and to qualify for certification.
 Students could learn the theories behind radiology and the uses for radiologic images as well as how to operate the specialized equipment used during procedures.

 Diploma programs require between 70-120 credit hours of coursework.
-In addition, students participate in clinical courses in healthcare settings where they observe and participate in radiographic procedures.
 Typical courses include:

 - Introduction to radiography theories